Tziarra King

-Tziarra Lanae King (born August 24, 1998) is an American professional soccer player who plays as a forward for National Women's Soccer League (NWSL) club OL Reign.
+Tziarra Lanae King (born August 24, 1998) is an American professional soccer player who most recently played as a forward for National Women's Soccer League (NWSL) club Seattle Reign.
+She played college soccer for the NC State Wolfpack and was drafted by the Utah Royals in 2020.

 Early life

 Raised in Sicklerville, New Jersey, King played for the varsity soccer team at Winslow Township High School where she set a record as the all-time leading scorer (for both girls and boys) with 105 career goals and 36 assists.

 She was named to the First-Team All-South Jersey team in 2014 and 2015.
 During high school, King also competed in track-and-field and was named New Jersey state champion in both the indoor and outdoor 4×400 during her junior year.
 During her senior year, her 51 goals and 14 assists ranked first in the state of New Jersey.

 King played club soccer for Winslow Tigers where she helped lead the team to regional and state championships.
 She also played for Princeton SA IGFA 97/98 Tigers NPL and won the 2015 US Club Mid-Atlantic Regional and NEWSS Championships.

 King was a regional and national futsal champion, and competed internationally for the United States Youth Futsal National Team.
 Also a top scholar, she was on the Honor Roll all four years and a member of the National Honor Society.